efrei-ADDA84/20200511/README.md

 ENV FLASK_APP=main.py
 ```

-- "Set `OPENWEATHER_API_KEY` as an environment variable with an empty default value.
+- Set `OPENWEATHER_API_KEY` as an environment variable with an empty default value.
 The actual API key will be passed at runtime, ensuring that sensitive data is not stored in the image.
-- "Set `FLASK_APP` to indicate to Flask which file to execute."
+- Set `FLASK_APP` to indicate to Flask which file to execute.

 ### Application Execution Command